 In general, Lloyd's would expect initial failures (either outright "fails" or "passes with limitations") of some of the validation tests to occur as part of the validation process.
 A validation process where all tests are initially passed outright does not demonstrate a thorough level of objective challenge or a sound test design framework and may indicate that the pass/fail criteria are not robust enough.
-Such cases would result in a lack of credibility at Board level and the agent's validation process being subject to a greater degree of scrutiny by Lloyd's.
+Such cases would result in a lack of credibility at board level and the agent's validation process being subject to a greater degree of scrutiny by Lloyd's.

 Validation processes are iterative and validation reports will include the final set of test results, which can often be all passes as a result of changes made following escalation of initial validation test results.
-It is good practice to summarise this process and include examples of some of the failed tests and resulting actions in order to evidence this key part of the validation process.
+Lloyd's expects agents to summarise this process and include examples of escalated test results and how these were remediated in order to evidence this key part of the validation process.

-2.6.5 Analysis of validation test results
+2.7.5 Analysis of Validation Test Results